 The site was placed in the M-X-T Zone to implement the mixed-use recommendations of the Westphalia sector plan.
-Specifically the proposal will implement the industrial and residential land use concept for the subject site contained in the Westphalia Sector Plan, and provide opportunity for commercial development in the future.
+Specifically, the proposal will implement the [industrial and residential land use concept for the subject site contained in the Westphalia Sector Plan, and provide opportunity for commercial development in the future.] industrial warehouse use which is defined as a permitted use, pursuant to Section 27-547(b), Footnote 10 which permits any use allowed in the I-1 Zone, excluding those permitted by special exception, to also be permitted in the M-X-T Zone under specific circumstances.